muratk3n/thirdwave/en/2020/09/why-did-hillary-lose.md

 politics.
 To the extent the nostalgia was justified..  sure, Clintonism had merely started then, the degradation would take decades to play itself out.
-So in the rough psyche that is people's political mind, such nostalgia could, marginally makes sense.
+So in the rough psyche that is people's political mind, such nostalgia could, marginally make sense.